Skip to main content

 Currently, the Honda CR-V is the most commonly stolen vehicle in Canada, followed by the Lexus RX series and Ford F150, according to Équité’s annual top 10 list.
 However, the report points out that all high-end vehicles—regardless of manufacturer—are targets for car thieves, including pick-up trucks, SUVs and luxury cars.

-Top 10 most stolen vehicles in 2021
+Top 10 most stolen vehicles

 1. Honda CR-V